 CalPERS is shocked – just shocked – to find cities reeling under the burden of growing pension debt

 The proposed bill is not a big deal per se, but it’s yet another example of how CalPERS is more interested in hiding – rather than dealing with – its pension debt.
 Basically, this is a public-relations strategy designed to discourage agencies from leaving the fund.
-It’s a way to tighten the golden handcuffs and that want to exit the fund.
+It’s a way to tighten the golden handcuffs and punish agencies that want to exit the fund.

 In reality, if 2 percent is the earning rate that CalPERS can safely expect on its long-term investments, then that should be the rate that it assumes for all of its investments.
 But lowering the assumed earnings to such a realistic number would cause mass panic, as municipalities would need to come up with dramatically increased payments.
 They already are struggling with their current payments.